agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 :::

-A State holds an Information that you need to remember at a later point in time.
+A State holds an Information that we need to remember at a later point in time.
 It is the foundation of AgileTs, nearly everything is based or depends on the functionality of States.
 We instantiate a State with help of an [Agile Instance](../packages/core/features/agile-instance) here called `App`.
 By doing this the State gets automatically bound to the Agile Instance it was created from.